FOR IMMEDIATE RELEASE

 From New York, Frank Allan, one of the legendary DJ’s from the 50’s, hosts a four hour musical extravaganza on the weekend, called “Music Beat”.
 He brings back the memories and the music of the 50’s, 60’s, soul, R & B, motown, doo-wop, and rock and roll.
 Also from New York City, one of the world’s finest Jazz musicians, John Pizzarelli, and his wife, Jessica Molaskey co-host a most deluxe Jazz show from their Lexington Avenue apartment called “RADIO DELUXE”

-Holender, himself a forty year veteran broadcaster, who founded C-ISL 650 in Richmond, BC, also hosts his own show called “A Boomer Home Companion”.
+Holender, himself a forty year veteran broadcaster, who founded C-ISL 650 in Richmond, BC, also hosts his own weekly show called “A Boomer Home Companion”.
 “The show is Canada’s #1 national radio podcast for Boomers and Beyond and is a cornucopia of fireside memories, mindful chatter, music from the jukebox of your life and musings from a voice well travelled “.
 He will be hosting a daily conversation show on the new station.

-Okanagan Valley Radio . com programs will air on the Boomer Public Radio Network’s lIve stream on weekends. http://edge.mixlr.com/channel/jioou Podcasts will be archived on the BPR broadcast/web site at www.boomerpublicradio.com
+Okanagan Valley Radio programs will air in January on the Boomer Public Radio Network’s lIve stream on weekends. http://edge.mixlr.com/channel/jioou Podcasts will be archived on the BPR broadcast/web site at www.boomerpublicradio.com